wermos/blog/_posts/2022-11-21-gsoc-the-final-status-report.md

 categories: gsoc
 ---

-In this blog post, I will describe the work I have done after the midterm evalulation.
+In this blog post, I will describe the work I have done after the midterm evaluation.

 # Integrating Fastor

-As I mentiond in the previous post, the next step was for me to fully integrate Fastor as a backend into `algebra-plugins`.
+As I mentioned in the previous post, the next step was for me to fully integrate Fastor as a backend into `algebra-plugins`.
 To that end, I opened [PR #78](https://github.com/acts-project/algebra-plugins/pull/78).

 ## `algebra-plugins` Architecture